 Italian is one of the most famous and “romantic” languages to learn.

-Fortunately, it has its roots in Latin, which translates into many English/Italian cognates.
-Example: Ambitious (ambitious), Generosity (Generosità), University (Università), Organization (Organizzazione), Fantastic (Fantastico), to name a few.
+Fortunately, it has its roots in Latin, translating into many English/Italian cognates.
+Examples: Ambitious (ambitious), Generosity (Generosità), University (Università), Organization (Organizzazione), and Fantastic (Fantastico), to name a few.

 Like –ghi and –ace, the Italian phonemes are regular and quite comfortable for English speakers to comprehend.